maarten-pennings/ElektroClub2022/pcboutline/readme.md

 ![Outline - same grid point](easyeda-dxf4.png)

 For the inner holes we need to go one step further.
-Not only do the segments need to be _connected_ (overlapping end-points), the need to be continuous.
+Not only do the segments need to be _connected_ (overlapping end-points), they need to be _continuous_.
-So after you manually moved the end-points of the segments to over lap, select all the segments that make up one hole.
+So after you manually moved the end-points of the segments to overlap, select all the segments that make up one hole.
 Either drag a rectangle around all, or use CTRL-click to add (actually toggle) segments to the selection.
 Once all segments are selected right-click on the black canvas (not on a segment!) and select `Combine to Continuous Track`.